Autumn call is now closed – thank you to all who applied!

 Åbo Academi University

-• The doctoral program has around 350 senior researchers specialized in different areas who can work as supervisors.
+• The AI-DOC program has around 350 senior researchers specialized in different areas who can work as supervisors.
 The potential supervisors are listed under each research area and you can visit their website to look for more details about their research focus.

 You don’t need to contact the supervisor(s) you are interested in before applying.
 You can do so if you wish, but please notice that many supervisors receive a great amount of emails daily, so they might not be able to get back to you.